STAMP-project/botsing-github-app/README.md

 Here you have to set:

 * a name and a description for the app
-* a homepage url the URL containing basic information on the App (can be also a test URL)
+* a homepage url the URL containing basic information on the App (can be also a test URL, e.g. http://BOTSING_SERVER_IP:BOTSING_SERVER_PORT/test)
-* the webhook URL, that is the URL of the service exposed by the server that you installed in the steps before.
+* the webhook URL, that is the URL of the service exposed by the server that you installed in the steps before (e.g http://BOTSING_SERVER_IP:BOTSING_SERVER_PORT/botsing-github-app).

 In the section ''permission & events'' you need to set the permission to enable botsing-server to access perform its activities, in particular: